My Ideal Home:

 *Have had dogs as an adult

-*Rescue dog experience also a plus
+*Rescue dog experience

 Fast forward, the nice lady talked to my BFK Aunties and I discovered that I was going to become a FurKid.
 My foster Dad drove to get me and bring me to my amazing foster home.
 Once I arrived, I decided to charm everyone, from Mom (that was easy) to my young doggy foster sister (that was easy too) then to the older doggy foster sister (a FurKid who knows how to get what she wants) and (drum roll please) even the somewhat grumpy older doggy foster brother.
 Now that was the accomplishment– because he doesn’t usually want to play with ‘the youngsters!’